familiar/Bedwars-Bot/README.md

 1. First, download and extract this repository.
 2. Open the "Dependencies" folder, and install forge 1.12.2 if not installed already.
 (Make sure you have the Minecraft launcher installed).
 3. Once finished installing, run the liteloader 1.12.2 installer, and click the "Extend from:" dropdown.
 Click 1.12.2 Forge.
-4. Open the "BedwarsAFKv2" folder you downloaded, which is inside of the Bedwars-Bot-main folder.
+4. Open the "BedwarsAFK" (or BedwarsAFKv2 depending on the version you downloaded) folder, which is inside of the Bedwars-Bot-main folder.
 Open the "liteconfig" folder, the "common" folder, then the "macros" folder.

 ### CONFIGURATION FOR V1
 Open "start.txt", and replace the IGN in quotations with your IGN.
 Save this file.